-Spotlight on Stoke supports Stafford’s Shire Hall Forum’s campaign to re-open the town’s historic Shire Hall complex and transform it into a permanent Timeline Museum to Women’s History.
+Spotlight on Stoke supports Stafford’s Shire Hall Forum’s campaign to re-open the town’s historic Shire Hall complex and transform it into a permanent Timeline Museum dedicated to Women’s History.

 Heritage tourism is big business.
 It is a rapidly growing industry which brings in millions of pounds.